mogorovskiy/quiz-app/README.md

-# Dear DataOx!

-Thanks for the interesting test task.
-I present to you my vision of this project.
-Honestly, I had a good time sitting :).
-Also, I added a database file with initial input data (for initial testing).
-It must be said that this is, as they say, the Minimum Working Version, which can be expanded in the future.
-But all the current functionality seemed stable to me.

 ## Overview

-This application is an implementation of the popular game - quiz!
+Console-based quiz game.
 Although it can be confidently used, for example, for learning foreign languages.

 ## Functionalities